corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/notary/notary-metrics.md

 * Notary database metrics: These will be database-specific.
 One area to monitor would be changes in cluster composition, and changes in leadership in particular.
 For example, Percona offers notification commands
 * JVM metrics: The node should be monitored in the same way as any critical JVM process.
-See ../sizing-and-performance

 Although Corda exports Artemis metrics, these are for internal purposes only, as they are hard to interpret.